Fast Greedy Optimization of Sensor Selection in Measurement with Correlated Noise: Formulations and Algorithms

 \subsection{Bayesian Estimation using Sparse Sensor}

-In Ref.~\cite{liu2016sensor}, the proper objective function for selection is derived under the assumption of correlated noise.
-Although they formulated optimization considering such a noise, noise itself is only given in the form of exponential model as a function of distance between sensors.

-In this study, two more conditions are exploited for more robust estimation; one is expected variance of POD mode amplitudes, and the other is spatial covariance of the components that are truncated in the order reduction of data matrix \cref{eq:reduced_order}.
+In Ref.~\cite{liu2016sensor}, a proper objective function for the selection is derived under an assumption of the correlated noise.
+Although they formulated optimization considering such noise, noise itself is only given as a function of distance between sensors.
+A data-driven method for the modeling of the correlated noise are presented in this paper and two more conditions are exploited for a more robust estimation; one is expected variance of the POD mode amplitudes, and the other is spatial covariance of the components that are truncated in the order reduction of data matrix \cref{eq:reduced_order}.
 The former can be estimated from $\bm{\Sigma}$ as:

 where $E(\theta)$ is the expectation value of a variable $\theta$.
-Then, full-state observation $x$ and covariance matrix $\bm{\mathcal{R}}$ of the noise become
+Then, full-state observation $\bm{x}$ and covariance matrix $\bm{\mathcal{R}}$ of the noise become

 where $\bm{w}$ is a observation noise vector and $\bm{x}$ is one snapshot (one column vector) of $\bm{X}$.
 The sparse observation and its noise covariance are: